 There is no higher priority than the safety of our students, faculty, and staff.
-Considering the challenges presented by the Coronavirus 2019 (COVID-19) pandemic, Western Washington University is taking significant steps to respond to our current reality and protect our campus community — including transitioning to a virtual instruction environment and encouraging social distancing.
+Considering the challenges presented by the Coronavirus 2019 (COVID-19) pandemic, Western Washington University has taken significant steps to respond to our current reality and protect our campus community — including transitioning to a virtual instruction environment and encouraging social distancing, requiring vaccines and boosters.

-People around the globe are being impacted by this pandemic, and we are sensitive to the effect that this might have on you and your family.
+People around the globe have been impacted by this pandemic, and we are sensitive to the effect that this might have on you and your family.

 We have heard from many of you asking how you can help our students.
 Thank you for asking!

 Your gift to the Student Emergency Fund will directly benefit Western Washington University students and provide relief for financial hardships such as:

 Technology needs to ensure students can access virtual learning